FasterSpeeding/Tanjun/docs/usage.md

 ### Loading modules

-Components are usually used to represent the functionality in a single Python module and, while [add_component][tanjun.abc.Client.add_component] can be used to directly add a component to a client, you can declare "loaders" and "unloaders" for a module to ease the flow
+Components are used to represent the functionality in a Python module.
+While [add_component][tanjun.abc.Client.add_component] can be used to directly add a component to a client, you can also declare "loaders" and "unloaders" for a module to more ergonomically load this functionality into a client.

 ```py
 component = tanjun.Component().load_from_scope()